IoannisKansizoglou/Deep-Feature-Space/README.md

-The same applies for any 2-blade *bivector* $B$, which is composed by a linear combination of the basis bivectors.
+The same applies for any 2-blade *bivector* *B*, which is composed by a linear combination of the basis bivectors.

 ```python
 >>> v = cn.ClVector(cl3,[1,2,3])